-The proposed project involves the development of the new streets at the 31.404 Acre Tract at Deer Point in San Antonio, Texas.
-The proposed pavement areas are anticipated to include Local and Collector type streets.
+The proposed project involves the development of new streets at the 324 Acre Ruby Tract at Evans Road in San Antonio, Texas.
+The pavement areas are anticipated to include Local and Collector type streets.
 Cut and fill information are not available for our use at this time.
-Brown clay, tan clay, tan calcareous clay to light tan marl and tan marl to limestone subgrades are anticipated.
+Clay or marl to limestone subgrade is anticipated.

 Limestone was encountered in the borings.
+The site is located within the Edwards Aquifer "Recharge Zone".
 Karst features are formed in limestone, dolomite, or gypsum by dissolution.
 A geophysical study of the site may indicate the presence and potential impact of Karst features, caves, or significant cavities on the building performance and construction delays.
-The thickness of the clay layers may vary across the site.
+The thickness of the clay strata may vary across the site.
 Geophysical study is not within the scope of this investigation.
 Aerial, topographic, and geologic maps are presented in the Illustration section of this report.